-- After surgery you will be given clear liquids such as broth, juices or gelatin.
-As you are able to tolerate it, you will return to a regular diet. - Abdominal distention, constipation or bloating: Take a Colace OTC.
-If you have no movement after 24 hours it is fine to use a Ducolax suppository.
-Do not strain during your bowel during movement. - You will be asked to walk soon after surgery to return circulation, breathing and bowel function back to normal.
-This is very important in preventing the occurrence of blood clots. - Avoid strenuous activity for two to three days after surgery to allow healing.
+- Abdominal distention, constipation or bloating: Take a stool softener as directed.
+If you still have no movement after 24 hours, it is safe to use a Ducolax suppository. - After surgery you will be given clear liquids such as broth, juices or gelatin.
+As you are able to tolerate it, you may return to a regular diet. - You will be asked to walk soon after surgery to return circulation, breathing and bowel function back to normal.
+This is very important in preventing the occurrence of blood clots. - Avoid strenuous activity for three days after surgery to allow healing.
 Once outside of the three-day window, you may walk and start to gradually add activity as your body tolerates it. - Walk at least three times a day, gradually increasing your distance. - You may shower 48 hours after surgery.
 Be sure to rinse the incision site carefully and pat dry.
-Avoid soaking in water of any kind (bathtub, hot tub, lake, swimming pool, etc.) until the incision site is completely healed. - Avoid lifting any weight over 15 pounds for the first two weeks after surgery. - Your wound should begin to heal within two days, and your absorbable stitches should disappear in 10 to 12 days.
+Avoid soaking in water of any kind (bathtub, hot tub, lake, swimming pool, etc.) until the incision site is completely healed. - Avoid lifting any weight over 15 pounds for the first two weeks after surgery. - Pink-tinted urine is not unusual. - Your wound should begin to heal within two days, and your absorbable stitches should disappear in 10 to 12 days.